What Price Freedom?

 With the rise of terrorism in the U.S., people seem to be adhering to fear in insane ways.
 Is this what so many people want?
 Is a prison still a prison if it has golden bars instead of iron?
 It’s incredible what fear will make people do.

-On a more on a personal level, the dream represents sacrificing what you really want for the sake of being provided for, materially.
+On a more on a personal level, the dream represents sacrificing what would bring you true happiness for the sake of being financially provided for.
 So many people live in the mindset that they can’t pursue what they truly want because of money or some other material reason based in fear and a scarcity mentality.

 When we make these kinds of sacrifices out of fear, we are giving away our freedom to create a life we truly love in exchange for a life that simply meets our material needs.
 We are sacrificing enjoying our lives to just be alive.
 Ask yourself this question – which is better?
-A few short years of pure, unadulterated freedom and joy, or a long life lived safely but mundanely?
+A few short years of pure, unadulterated freedom and joy, unencumbered by the illusion of material comforts, or a long life lived safely but mundanely?
 Is total freedom worth the risk involved?
-And how much freedom are you willing to trade in the name of safety and security?
+And how much freedom are you willing to trade in the name of financial safety and security?